 PTOs and PTAs should be insured, not only to protect against injuries and damages at events that they sponsor but also to protect themselves against embezzlers.
 Even if the parent group itself is short on cash, someone filing a lawsuit may decide to name officers who seem to have more personal assets.

 Many volunteers seem to take a head-in-the-sand approach, thinking, “Well, I’m a volunteer so I can’t be sued” or “We’re just a simple parent group.
 Who would embezzle from us?”
 The trouble is that anyone can be sued, and parent groups across the country have been victims of theft more times than we care to remember.
-Lawsuits require attorneys (at $200 per hour).
+Lawsuits require attorneys.
 Missing funds can be terribly difficult to replace.

 And while many parent group leaders assume (or are told by a school administrator) that their group is covered by a school or district insurance policy, experts strongly recommend that parent leaders confirm that assumption before taking a large risk.